 Fructose Biosynthesis from Glycose

 A biosynthesis of fructose from glucose in extrahepatic tissue is possible via the so-called polyol pathway.
-This particularly takes place in the glandulae vesiculosae, the man’s seminal vesicles, in a testosterone-dependent process.
+This takes place, particularly in the glandulae vesiculosae, a man’s seminal vesicles, in a testosterone-dependent process.
 The seminal fluid then has a high content in fructose that serves the sperms contained in the ejaculate as nutrients.
-The fructose content of fresh ejaculate is determined via the fructolyse-test.
+The fructose content of fresh ejaculate is determined via the fructose test.
 If the content is decreased, it indicates a hypofunction of testosterone-producing Leydig cells in the testes.